Parramatta Female Factory and Institutions Precinct: History

 The site is located on the Parramatta River in a transitional area between the Wianamatta Shale and Sandstone group soils.
 The topography is one of alluvial flats (flood plain) dropping away at the river.

 The Burramuttagal clan of the Eora Aboriginal people occupied and used the area for its rich resources – in game, fish, timber, plant foods and fibres.

 After Governor Phillip navigated the Parramatta River and reached the site of (later) Parramatta, he established a new settlement including a Government stockade, convict huts and areas for farm cropping and gardens slightly south and west of the subject area (in what would be the Government or Governor's Domain, later Parramatta Park.

 Early attempts at mechanised flour milling were unsuccessful in both Sydney and Parramatta.
 In 1800 Governor Hunter announced his intention to try a water mill at Parramatta.
 The site selected was the eastern bank of the river, near the Norma Parker Centre, where flat river stones formed a natural weir and causeway.
 Work digging the race and mill dam started in 1799.
 The mill took years to build.
 The Rev. Samuel Marsden was superintendent of public works at Parramatta and supervised its construction until 1803.
 Governor King brought from Norfolk Island a convict millwright, Nathaniel Lucas, and Alexander Dolliss, master boat builder, to assist in that year.
 They found the earlier construction poor and had to rebuild it.
 It finally opened in 1804.

 Indigenous history

 The Burramatta people have lived on the upper reaches of the Parramatta River, including the land of the Parramatta Female Factory and Institutions Precinct, for at least 60,000 years.
 The Burramatta are part of the Darug clan who occupy the Cumberland Plain and nearby areas of the Blue Mountains.
 The Darug consists of coastal, hinterland and mountain groups of which the Burramatta form a border grouping between coastal and hinterland communities.

-Prior to their dispossession and displacement, the Burramatta travelled seasonally across their land in groups of between 30 to 60 people with the Parramatta River being an important source of food, including eel, from which Burramatta (and later Parramatta) are etymologically derived ('place where the eels lie down').
+Prior to their dispossession and displacement, the Burramatta travelled seasonally across their land in groups of between 30 and 60 people with the Parramatta River being an important source of food, including eel, from which Burramatta (and later Parramatta) are etymologically derived ('place where the eels lie down').